Eran-Holzman/Eran-Holzman/README.md

 ## 💻  Data-Driven Problem Solver

-I leverage my skills in SQL, Python, and Tableau to analyze and visualize data, transforming it into actionable insights.
-My background in Computer Science and Economics fuels my passion for data-driven decision making and problem-solving.
+I'm a data-driven person passionate about unlocking the power of information.
+Using SQL, Python, and Tableau, I delve into data, uncovering insights and crafting compelling visualizations to inform impactful solutions.
+I'm driven by the challenge of problem-solving and enjoy transforming raw data into actionable strategies.

 **My background in Computer Science and Economics fuels my enthusiasm for:**